-Before diving into who you should be targeting, you need to have a clear understanding of why your product or service exists.
+Before diving into the type of people you should be targeting, you need to have a clear understanding of why your product or service exists, and who it exists for.
 What problems does it solve?
-The answer to this question will help you move on to points #2 and #3 – deciding your audience demographic and audience type.
+The answer to this question will help you move on to points #2 and #3: deciding your audience demographic and audience type.

 Your product will sit well with certain segments of the population, and may not be very relevant to other segments.
-For example, if you’re an e-commerce store that sells make-up, you’d want to focus your efforts on reaching out to women, say between the ages of 16 and 50.
-Check out this article to know what specific demographics you can target.
+For example, if you’re an e-commerce store that sells make-up, you’d want to focus your efforts on reaching out to women, say between the ages of 16 and 50, and use platforms that fit this demographic, like Facebook or Instagram.

 Once you know what your industry deals with, this step should be relatively easy.
 You need to figure out what type of audience will benefit the most from your product.
 Bloggers, Working professionals, Individual consumers?
-Or if you’re looking at a larger scale then SMB’s, Businesses and Brands?
+Or, if you’re looking at a larger scale then SMB’s, Businesses, and Brands?

 After you’ve narrowed that down, the next step is to decide what social channels you should focus on.